tiptenbrink/thesis/final/main.typ

 = Approach <sec:approach>

 Our main goal is to determine how to develop formally verified checkers for individual proof steps, where the proof steps are as described in @sec:proofsystem.
 We repeat the different proof steps here and discuss our approach for each one, highlighting the expected difficulties.

 *Propagator inference step*: For each possible type of reasoning (propagator + constraint combination), it is necessary to implement a checker of signature `check_inference(fact: Fact, constraint: Constraint) -> bool` and prove that it is sound.

 Since there are many constraints and propagators, we cannot hope to implement them all.
 Instead, we focus on implementing two important ones to serve as an example, using them as inspiration for the development of a general methodology for developing new propagator inference checkers.

 To ensure an inference checker faithfully checks a particular propagator, the checker should successfully verify every valid propagation $D -> q$ by that propagator.
 Rewriting propagations as $D and not q -> bot$ and determining under what conditions conflicts occur is expected to make this easier.

 Furthermore, as each checker only receives a fact as input, we want some procedure to convert it into a domain structure that provides more information.

-*Initial domain inference step*: We do not discuss this step as its implementation and formalization are not part of our contribution, but rather part of the collaborative effort.
-We refer to Sidorov et al. @sidorov2025checker for more details.

-*Nogood inference step*: We do not discuss this step as its implementation and formalization are not part of our contribution, but rather part of the collaborative effort.
-We refer to Sidorov et al. @sidorov2025checker for more details.

 *Deduction step*: The main difficulty with checking a deduction step, as we see in @proc:deduct (deduction check), comes from tracking the domains, updating them, checking whether they satisfy atomic constraints and, checking if there is a variable with an empty domain.
 Furthermore, as the deduction steps do not depend on any constraint-specific reasoning, there is only a single thing to implement and formally verify.
 Therefore, a general methodology is not required.

+*Other steps*: The initial domain inference step and nogood inference step are not part of our contribution, but rather part of the CP proof checker project @sidorov2025checker.

-Furthermore, we notice that both the propagator inference step and the deduction step require reasoning about domains: in particular, they require going back and forth between a richer, more efficient domain representation and atomic constraints.
+*Building blocks:* Furthermore, we notice that both the propagator inference step and the deduction step require reasoning about domains: in particular, they require going back and forth between a richer, more efficient domain representation and atomic constraints.
 We therefore seek to develop building blocks that can be used both in the deduction checker and in inference checkers.

-Finally, we expect difficulty with the implementation, as we will have to express the checker algorithms in the language of a proof assistant, which is functional.
+*Implementation*: Finally, we expect difficulty with the implementation, as we will have to express the checker algorithms in the programming language of the Rocq prover, which is a functional language.
 Furthermore, our informal notions might not always translate well to rigorous formal statements.

 The remaining sections describe our contributions, where each separate contribution is a top-level section.